Leeds City Transport No. 180

 - Current status

-- Restored in operational condition.
-Commissioned for service as part of the operational fleet during the current season.
+- Restored in operational condition and commissioned for service as part of the operational fleet during the curent season.

 - Date started operating at Crich